efflux/doc-otobo-dev/content/contributing/unit-tests.rst

 Unit Tests
 ==========

-OTRS provides a test suite which can be used to develop and run unit tests for all system related code.
+OTOBO provides a test suite which can be used to develop and run unit tests for all system related code.

 Creating a Test File